 7.5 Facing the Triviality Results

-Although there are many reasons, both empirical and conceptual, for endorsing Adams' Thesis, a series of triviality results due to David Lewis (1976) and others5, show that it is impossible to reconcile a general version of it with standard semantic and probability theory.
+Although there are many reasons, both empirical and conceptual, for endorsing ers, show that it is impossible to reconcile a general version of it with standard semantic and probability theory.
 The basic problem is simple to demonstrate.
-Note firstly that Adams' Thesis implies that: